tjhickey724/compiler_design/notes/assembly/architecture.md

 Stack growing down
 ...
 "top" of stack

 ...

 unused space

 ...

 "top" of heap
 ...
 "start of heap"

 BSS 0 uninitialized data

 initialized data

 text (code)

 lowest bytes reserved for the operating system
 ```

+## Chapter 3 Data representaiton
+All of our data will be either
+* 32 bit integer (but we could also make them all 64 bit to simplify the compiler)
+* integer arrays (which are allocated in the heap and represented by the 64 bit address of the lowest byte)
+* Java objects (which are also allocated in the heap)

+### Signed integers
+in 32 bit integers, the most significant bit is the sign bit
+If the unsigned binary number is n and if the sign bit is 1, then it represents n-2^32

+We won't worry about floating point, but it is in the textbook

+Also, we don't worry about Strings, but they are typically encoded with unicode (2 bytes per character)